Wassouf289/Human-activity-recognition/README.md

 1- Model_1: Convolutional neural networks with pretrained model VGG16 (64*64*3)

-2- Model_2: used the same previous model with Bidirectional LSTM
+2- Model_2: used the same previous model with Bidirectional LSTM.

 only the first model provided in Github, the second model isn't , due to large size, please contact me if you want to get it.